ietf-wg-cellar/ebml-specification/specification.markdown

 # Element ID

-An Element ID is a Variable Size Integer.
+An Element ID is a Variable-Size Integer.
 By default, Element IDs are from one octet to four octets in length, although Element IDs of greater lengths **MAY** be used if the EBMLMaxIDLength Element of the EBML Header is set to a value greater than four (see